 When you have dairy animals you end up with a lot of milk!
 For me, that has meant one thing: value added products!
 I have learned how to make goat cheese, goat yogurt and even goat butter.
 I think my goat cheese recipe, featured here, is one of the best.
 And I’ve perfected the art of yogurt, so read on for the best yogurt recipe!

 Welcome to our last installment of My Dairy Goat Adventures!
-If you’re new to the series, click here to get up to speed!
+If you’re new to the series, find the rest of the story here.
 In our first year of “commercial” dairying, I wasn’t really sure how to handle things, and was glad that a few of our customers were also friends who could give us feedback Keep Reading

 Welcome back to My Dairy Goat Adventures!
-If this is your first time around, click here, and here, and here to get up to speed on the series.
+If this is your first time around, click here for part 1, and here for part 2, and find part 3 here to get up to speed on the series.
 When we got Sage home, I immediately tied her to a picket line in the yard.
-The farmette she had come from didn’t have any grass, so she was absolutely Keep Reading
+The farmette she had come from didn’t have Keep Reading

 Welcome to part 3 of My Dairy Goat Adventures!
 If you missed them, click the links to catch up on part one, and part two.
 Once again I was stalled.
 I finally had an appointment to go see a goat who just seemed so perfect, and the truck broke down.
 That’s it, I said.
 No goat for me.
 It’s Keep Reading